Bloomfield, Connecticut: Government and politics

 Bloomfield has a Town council government.
-The Town Council elects a Chair, who is designated as Mayor, two weeks after the election.
+The Town Council elects a chair, who is designated as Mayor, two weeks after the election.
 Mayor Danielle Wong began her first term as Mayor in November 2022.

+Bloomfield is reliably Democratic in presidential elections, having last voted Republican in 1956.

 Economy

 Top employers

-According to Bloomfield's 2020 Comprehensive Annual Financial Report, the top employers in the town are:
+According to Bloomfield's 2023 Comprehensive Annual Financial Report, the top employers in the town are:

 Schools

 Bloomfield is home to three secondary schools: the public Bloomfield High School, the inter-district Global Experience Magnet School (serving grades 6–12), and the Metropolitan Learning Center, a CREC school serving grades 6–12.